Martialhimanshu/adyogi/README.md

-# adyogi
+# Adyogi Assignment
-Adyogi Assignment
+# Instruction: To run this project on linux system you need linux, python3 and virtualenv packages on system
-Instruction: To run this project on linux system you need linux, python3 and virtualenv packages on system steps to follow
+# steps to follow
 > Open terminal
 > install pip on system so that python packages can be installed. to install pip use command `use sudo apt-get install python3-pip`